 Statistical information from some city shelters is accessible, if overwhelming.
 Los Angeles Animal Services (LAAS) offers transparency in publishing all their intake & outcome figures online, with stats from every month from 2007 through today.
 Unweaned kittens, which is kittens under 8 weeks of age, even get their very own report.

-In the past year, the report shows 9,726 unweaned kittens were taken in by LAAS.
-Notice the jump from 421 in March to 1,177 in April.
+In 2011, the report showed 9,726 unweaned kittens were taken in by LAAS.
+There is a jump from 421 in March to 1,177 in April.
 That’s kitten season starting to lift its sad little head.
-Sad because if you scroll back up, you’ll see that 7,254 of those tiny babies were euthanized: that’s only 25% that are saved.
-(Compared to 40% of cats 8-weeks and older, and 75% of all dogs including unweaned.)
+Sad because 7,254 of those tiny babies were euthanized: that’s only 25% that are saved.
+(Compared to 40 percent of cats eight-weeks and older, and 75 percent of all dogs including unweaned.)

 So… protest at the shelters?

-I don’t think getting mad at the shelters helps.
+I don’t think getting mad at the shelters is helpful.
 Shelters are a band aid.
-Here in LA shelters make underage kittens available to any approved rescue partner immediately, and follow up militantly for proof that they were spayed & neutered before they were adopted out.
-The shelters save as many as they have room for in their back cages, mostly the ones that are 1 or 2 weeks away from being adoptable, so they can save as many as possible.
-Rescues step in and save as many as they have foster homes and donations to care for them too.
+Here in LA, shelters make underage kittens available to all approved rescue partner immediately, and they follow up militantly for proof that the kittens were spayed and neutered before being adopted out.
+The shelters save as many as they have room for in their back cages, mostly the ones that are one or two weeks away from being adoptable, so they can save as many as possible.
+Rescues then step in and save as many as they can through foster homes and donations.

-California state law says you can’t adopt out pets that aren’t spayed or neutered (a good thing since trying to track down and get pets fixed once they leave a shelter has a very high fail rate) but it does mean that a kitten has to be at least 2 pounds to be able to get fixed – and adopted.
-In the Los Angeles city shelters, those efforts resulted in hundreds of unweaned kittens being saved: last year 528 adopted, 271 rescued.
-But still, that’s only 25%.
+California state law says you can’t adopt out pets that aren’t spayed or neutered –a good thing since trying to track down and get pets fixed once they leave a shelter has a very high fail rate– but it does mean adopting out kittens can take longer because they have to be at least two pounds before they can be fixed.
+In the Los Angeles city shelters, spay and neuter, and rescue efforts resulted in hundreds of unweaned kittens being saved: in 2011 528 were adopted and 271 rescued.
+But still, that’s only 25 percent.

 To stop the influx, you have to know…